JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

+### I have an active subscription and/or a permanent license.
+Why don't I see any export options?

+To see your exports, you need to be logged into your Opera account.
+If you're logged in, but still don't see them, log out and log back in via the blue account icon in the top-right of the GameMaker IDE.
+This is a bug and will hopefully be fixed soon (it is currently 2023-08-23).

+&nbsp;

 ### GameMaker is lagging whenever I add instances to a room.

 Turn off Feather (at least for the duration that you're doing lots of heavy room editing).